joomla/docs.joomla.org/versioned_docs/version-4.x/security/security-and-performance-faqs.md

 manages and controls access to the binaries.
 PHP can now run as your own user rather than the generic Apache user.
 This means you can put your database passwords in a file readable only by you and your PHP scripts can still access it!
-The "Group" and "Other" permissions (refer
+The "Group" and "Other" permissions.
-<a href="component/option,com_easyfaq/task,view/id,73/Itemid,268/"
-target="_blank">Permissions FAQ</a>

 can now be more restrictive.
 CGI mode is also claimed to be more flexible in many respects as you should now not see, with phpSuExec (